statjs/vbayesGP/README.md

 # vbayesGP
-An R Package for Gaussian Variational Approximation to Bayesian Semiparametric Gaussian Process Regression
+An R Package(Rcpp) for Gaussian Variational Approximation to Bayesian Semiparametric Gaussian Process Regression